ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/ListAnalysis.rst.txt

 - Java's
   `java.util.LinkedList <https://docs.oracle.com/javase/8/docs/api/java/util/LinkedList.html>`_
-  implements :ref:`doubly-linked lists <ListDouble>`, so that the iterator can move forward and backward through the list.
+  implements doubly-linked lists, so that the iterator can move forward and backward through the list.
   [`Source: LinkedList.java <https://github.com/openjdk/jdk/blob/961dcffc862a4830fbf26791835a98c12d4b513e/src/java.base/share/classes/java/util/LinkedList.java#L974-L984>`_]

 - Python's standard lists are dynamic.
-  In fact, Python doesn't even support fixed-length lists, so our code in this chapter is a bit of a hack.
+  In fact, Python doesn't even support fixed-length lists, so our code in this module is a bit of a hack.
   Python lists both grow and shrink the lists automatically, and the growth factor is 1/8 (12.5%), meaning that if the array has size 1024, it will grow with another 128 elements.